happylittlelark/VivaTest/README.md

 Created as a public code test, the brief was to create a point and click controlled Tank.
-It should be multiplayer, one shot kills the opponent and you score one point per kill.
+It is multiplayer, one shot kills the opponent and you score one point per kill.